JP-10/JP-10/README.md

 - 👀 I’m interested in books and programming.
 - 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on anything.
-- 📫 How to reach me email:rinjace5129@gmail.com
+- 📫 How to reach me by email: rinjace5129@gmail.com

 <!---
 JP-10/JP-10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.